Repeat customers are the backbone of many businesses.

 There’s no better source of information on how your business is doing than the customer.
 However, many businesses only collect customer feedback from reviews and comments, which causes data to skew.

-Establishing an in-depth feedback collection strategy is the way to ensure that customers keep coming back.
+Gathering returning buyer insights through an in-depth feedback collection strategy is the way to ensure that customers keep coming back.
 Usually, this will involve using emails to send surveys and, sometimes, rewarding those who have finished them.
 Of course, you must act upon the customer feedback, but simply implementing a collection strategy is a great start.

 With Sender’s automation feature, create automated feedback emails based on a particular event, e.g., after a purchase.
 With a user-friendly interface, the setup process is simple.

-Here’s a sneak peek of the automated workflow.
+Here’s a sneak peek of the automated workflow:

 Also read: How To Ask For Customer Feedback